-- Removing the 'local' charging boundary and applying a uniform tariff to all infrastructure assets - Retaining boundary but with modifications.
+- Removing the 'local' charging boundary and applying a uniform tariff to all infrastructure assets - Retaining the local/wider boundary (no change, as now) - Retaining the boundary but with modifications.
 One suggested alternative was to recognise that some 'local' assets are likely to transition to 'wider' in the long run (eg anticipatory change to wider as a result of demand on the islands).
-It was noted that this option, in particular, required further WG input. - Theme 2 (Geographical/topological differentiation of costs), Improved ICRP;
+It was noted that this option, in particular, required further WG input.

+• Theme 2 (Geographical/topological differentiation of costs), Improved ICRP;